audiBookning/ebitLayout/internals/widgets/textareaSelection-Md/teatAreaMouse.md

      - **Select All**: Select all text in the textarea.

 ### Scrolling Interactions

-1. **Scroll Wheel**:
-   - Scroll up or down through the content of the textarea using the mouse wheel.

 2. **Click and Drag Scrollbar**:
    - Click and hold the scrollbar (usually on the right side of the textarea) to drag up or down and navigate through the text.